jobjo/FSharp.RangeMap/README.md

 val res : string option = Some "Minus five"
 ```

-Elementes can also be removed with `remove`:
+Elementes may be be removed with `remove`:
 ```fsharp
 > let myMap = remove 5 myMap;;
 val myMap : IRangeMap<int,string>